Joint Bachelors of Science (BS) & Masters of Arts in Teaching (MAT) Program with NLU

 - Individualized support: All students receive personalized guidance from an experienced NLU enrollment specialist and graduate adviser, who will collaborate closely with Illinois Tech faculty advisers and staff to ensure we’re meeting your needs.

-- Benefits of the profession: Chicago Public Schools teachers average starting salaries ranging from $59,894 to $64,042.
-There are also several scholarships, grants, and student-loan forgiveness programs available for teachers.
+- Benefits of the profession: Average starting salaries for a new teacher with a Masters Degree range from $59,894 to $64,042.1 There are also several scholarships, grants, and student-loan forgiveness programs available for M.A.T. teacher candidates.

 NLU offers guaranteed admissions to the M.A.T. program for current undergraduates who meet a minimum 3.0 GPA, including 12 credit hours of upper-division coursework with a grade B or higher (conditional admission possible for those with GPA 2.5–2.9).